slugbyte/www.slugbyte.com/src/components/blog/wut-abstract-data-type-huh/index.md

 // tempValue: "corn"
 ```

-### Review
+### SO WHATS A ABSTRACT DATA TYPE HUH?
-An ADT is a perscription, for lack of a better word, for an *interface* that defines a Type.
-A programmer can implament the *interface* of an ADT using any *implementation* they want.
+An Abstract Data Type is a prescription for an *interface* that defines a Type.
+A programmer can implement the *interface* of any ADT using any *implementation* they wan't.

-The above two implamentations of a ValueStore both have the exact same potential.
-Don't be
-confused that their syntactic interfaces are slightly different, the important thing is that
+The above two implementation of a ValueStore both have the exact same potential.
+Don't be confused that their syntactic interfaces are slightly different, the important thing is that
-they both implament the correct behaviors we defined for our made up ValueStore ADT.
+they both implement the correct behaviors we defined for our ValueStore Abstract Data Type.